StarGithMd/DebOps_Demo/Dir-1/ReadMe.md

 #### 01_Q.
 Create a file with .txt extension (/home/demo.txt).
 Change the permission set of that file, so that any user can read it, group can read/write & owner can read/write/execute it.

 #### 01_Ans.
-There are two task has to be performed as below.
+There are three task has to be performed as below.
 - [A] Create file unter the path:
   - $ touch /home/demo.txt
 - [B] User can read, Group can read/write and owner can read/write/excute:
   - $ chmod 764 /home/demo.txt
+- [C] List the file permission:
+  - $ pwd; ls -l